 - The academy will address all parts of construction inspection through classroom study and on-the-job training.
 Trainees will learn from certified state inspectors.

-- Courses will include lecture, discussion, homework, assigned research, a progress review, and final review (exams).
+- Courses will include lecture, discussion, out-of-class assignments, assigned research, a progress review, and final review (exams).
 The division will provide training materials to trainees at no cost.

 Trainees will learn to: